chevereto/v3-docs/get-started/status.md

 | Version | End of LTS | End of Life |
 | ------- | ---------- | ----------- |
 | V3.20   | 2022-11    | 2025-04     |

-We drive community support for old releases.
-We offer special support services for old installations.